EshtechZ/Angular-6-Dashboard-using-Material-Design/README.md

 # Angular-6-Dashboard-using-Material-Design
-This repository will contain all the course material as well as code to play with.
+This repository contains all code, you can download and to play with it.
-Will be uploading all the material after finishing the course.
+If you need any help let me know and will help you.

+Happy Learnig...